huaweicloud/terraform-provider-huaweicloud/docs/resources/er_static_route.md

 * `updated_at` - The latest update time of the static route.

+## Timeouts

+This resource provides the following timeouts configuration options:

+* `create` - Default is 5 minutes.
+* `update` - Default is 5 minutes.
+* `delete` - Default is 2 minutes.

 ## Import

 Static routes can be imported using the related `route_table_id` and their `id`, separated by a slash (/), e.g.